What We Think

 The Bakotu Hotel has been a firm favourite of our guests and BBC presenter Chris Packham for many years, mainly thanks to the warm welcome the staff provide and the fantastic birdwatching opportunities available within the hotel's lush gardens.
 It is also in a good location close to the beach and there are a couple of other hotels, small restaurants, beach bars and a craft market nearby.

 The simple yet comfortable rooms are located throughout the lovingly tended, mature tropical gardens and, although they are all furnished to the same standard, the decor varies from room to room.
-Family rooms with additional bunk beds are available and a limited number of rooms have air-conditioning which is available at a supplement.
+Family rooms with additional bunk beds are available and a limited number of rooms have air-conditioning which is available at a supplement; these can be booked in advance exclusively by Gambia Experience guests to ensure availability.

-New for our guests this winter, we have arranged a cooked breakfast or other hot dish of your choice from the à la carte breakfast menu, in addition to the basic continental breakfast provided.
-For dinner Captain's Table, the hotel's à la carte restaurant, is very popular and enjoys a good reputation for evening food.
-There is also a pool bar, plus a second restaurant on their hotel frontage adding to the increased choice of places to eat and drink in the area - credits are available for guests staying on a half board basis at the Captain's Table.
+Once again, we have arranged for your choice of cooked breakfast or other hot dish from the à la carte breakfast menu to be included in the price of your holiday, in addition to the basic continental breakfast provided.
+For dinner Captain's Table, the hotel's à la carte restaurant, is very popular and enjoys a good reputation for evening food, especially its shrimp specials.
+There is also a pool bar, plus a second restaurant on their hotel frontage adding to the increased choice of places to eat and drink in the area -one main dish is included at Captain's Table weekly for guests staying on a half board basis.
 The hotel also has its own mini-market for your convenience.
 With the Kombo Beach and Bungalow Beach hotels nearby, plus a couple of further beach bars, Kotu is becoming a busier area during the day and evening but remains quiet in comparison to the nearby resort of Kololi.

 Although Bakotu is not directly on the beach, the welcoming sand is only 100 metres away and can be reached by strolling through the craft market.
 The time this takes will depend on the amount of bartering and shopping undertaken en route!